prudhiv17/Smart-Farming/README.md

 ## Usage

 - **Disease Detection**: Upload plant images via the React frontend to receive disease detection results from the CNN model.
-- **Weather-Based Recommendations**: Automatically fetch or input real-time weather data to get crop protection suggestions.
+- **Weather-Based Crop Protection**: Automatically fetch or input real-time weather data to get crop protection suggestions.
 - **Fertilizer Calculator**: Use the calculator to determine optimal fertilizer usage based on crop and soil characteristics.

 ## Dependencies